cash stack icon

 Can you transfer an ISA to friends or family?

-No, you can’t transfer your ISA to a friend or family member, as the tax-free benefits are solely linked to the account holder.
+No, you can’t transfer your ISA to a friend or family member, as the tax-free benefits are linked solely to the account holder.

 Disclaimer: This information is intended solely to provide guidance and is not financial advice.
 Moneyfacts will not be liable for any loss arising from your use or reliance on this information.
 If you are in any doubt, Moneyfacts recommends you obtain independent financial advice.